-Among the 191 properties and nearly 890 acres that comprise the LPPA, the Apple Valley Subarea includes 127 properties on 498 acres.
-The Subarea includes a range of parcel sizes, with the largest parcels approximately 30 acres in size and the smallest developed parcel approximately .6 acres in size.
-The Subarea, located northwest of the Town of Lyons, retains a distinctively rural feel because, like the South St Vrain Study area, the North St. Vrain Creek and Indian Lookout Mountain separate the Apple Valley from US 36 and the Town.
+Among the 191 properties and nearly 890 acres that compose the LPPA, the Apple Valley Subarea includes 127 properties on 498 acres.
+The Subarea includes a range of parcel sizes, with the largest parcels approximately 30 acres and the smallest developed parcel approximately 0.6 acres.
+The Subarea, located northwest of Lyons, retains a distinctively rural feel because the North St. Vrain Creek and Indian Lookout Mountain separate Apple Valley from US 36 and the Town.